technovangelist/katacoda-scenarios/dd101autodiscodocker/step1.md

-### Monitoring on Docker
-This exercise requires Docker to be installed somewhere.
-You could do this on your laptop, on a Vagrant box, or on a cloud provider.
-If installing for the first time visit https://store.docker.com/search?type=edition&offering=community to get it setup.

-1. Navigate to the Agent Installation page in the Datadog application (https://app.datadoghq.com/account/settings#agent/docker).
+1. Navigate to the <a href="https://app.datadoghq.com/account/settings#agent/docker" target=_datadog>Agent Installation</a> page in the Datadog application ).
 2. Select **Docker** and copy the first command.
 Run it where ever you have Docker installed.
 3. You now have the Datadog agent running on your Docker machine.
 4. Run `docker exec -it dd-agent bash` to login to a bash shell on that container.
 5. You can now run any of the Datadog commands you have on Linux.
 For instance, run `/etc/init.d/datadog-agent info`.
 6. You can try other commands, or type `exit` to return to your host machine.
-1. Start a Redis container by running the following command: `docker run -d --name ad-redis redis`.
+7. Start a Redis container by running the following command: `docker run -d --name ad-redis redis`.
-1. Run the Datadog Agent Info command.
+8. Run the Datadog Agent Info command.
 Also run the Agent's configcheck command (`docker exec -it dd-agent /etc/init.d/datadog-agent configcheck`).
 Is Redis being monitored? (*If it isn't try again in a few seconds.*)
-1. Create a new file called `Dockerfile` in a new directory called `redisdocker`.
+9. Create a new file called `Dockerfile` in a new directory called `redisdocker`.
 Edit the file and add a single line:
     <pre><code>FROM redis
     </code></pre>
-1. Build the new image using the following command: `docker build -t redisdocker .`
+10. Build the new image using the following command: `docker build -t redisdocker .`
-7. Run the redisdocker image using the command: `docker run --name dd-redis -d redisdocker`.
+11. Run the redisdocker image using the command: `docker run --name dd-redis -d redisdocker`.
 The Redis docker container based on our modified image is now running.
-8. Run the Datadog Agent Info command again.
+12. Run the Datadog Agent Info command again.
 Is the new database being monitored?
 Why do you think that is?

 ### Using Docker Compose
 Let's switch over to using docker-compose.